Ever noticed how jet ski riding gloves often fly under the radar when it comes to attention and love? It’s kind of a mystery, right?

 3. SANTIC Classic Fingerless Cycling Gloves (Amazon Link Ad)

 A personal favorite of mine.
 While they might not be jet ski gloves, they work great for jet skiing.

 They’re built for bikes, but they have the same protection and grip you would expect.
-Plus, they’re fingerless which I love as I can use my phone and open that… ummm… water bottle.
+Plus, they’re fingerless, which I love as I can use my phone and get a drink of water more easily.